joshbegley/nyt-latest/README.md

 https://nytimes.com/2025/09/28/nyregion/eric-adams-resignation-political-career.html

 **Phillies have the batting champ and HR king — and as good a shot as anyone to win it all**\
-`"We got a dream, that's to hold the trophy," Kyle Schwarber said to the fans.
+`"We got a dream — that's to hold the trophy," Kyle Schwarber said to the fans.
 "Let's see where this takes us, all right?"`\
 https://nytimes.com/athletic/6671608/2025/09/28/phillies-playoffs-trea-turner-kyle-schwarber/

 **As Cardinals' season ends, Kyle Leahy's new role first sign of 2026 changes**\